Farm vs Vite vs Turbopack: Next-Gen Bundlers 2026

 TL;DR

 Vite 6 is still the best default bundler for most projects — 16M weekly downloads and ecosystem maturity nothing can match.
 Turbopack shipped stable in Next.js 15 and is the only choice for new Next.js apps going forward.
-Farm is the fastest raw bundler (Rust-native with JS plugin compatibility), but its ecosystem and documentation are still catching up.
-The bundler wars of 2023-2024 largely settled: Vite won the app space, Turbopack won the Next.js space, Rspack won the Webpack migration space.
+Farm is the fastest raw bundler in benchmarks (Rust-native with partial Vite plugin compatibility), but its ecosystem and documentation are still catching up.
+Rspack from ByteDance is the best Webpack migration path.
+The bundler wars of 2023-2024 largely settled: Vite won the app space, Turbopack won the Next.js space, Rspack won the Webpack migration space, and Farm is the dark horse to watch in 2026.

 Key Takeaways